AliiDiabb/Efficient-AI-based-Intrusion-Detection-System-for-IOT-Networks/README.md

 ## 📄Citation

-If you use this code, please cite:
+If you use the HW-NAS code, please cite:

 ```bibtex
 @article{chehade2026hardware,